apache/pulsar/site2/docs/concepts-messaging.md

 In the diagram below, **Consumer-C-1** and **Consumer-C-2** are able to subscribe to the topic, but **Consumer-C-3** and others could as well.

 > #### Limitations of shared mode
-> There are two important things to be aware of when using shared mode:
+> When using shared mode, be aware that:
 > * Message ordering is not guaranteed.
 > * You cannot use cumulative acknowledgment with shared mode.